OsmosysSoftware/dev-standards/coding-standards/git.md

 - Add the [type](#type) as prefix for each commit.
 - Use the imperative mood ("add" instead of "added").
 - Use lowercase for commit message
-- Do not end the commit message with a period(.) symbol.
+- Do not end the commit message with a dot(.) symbol.

 ```
 build: install npm package <package-name>